What we Do

 How did a sculptor qualify for this job?
 Twenty years ago, Newt was diagnosed with Prostate cancer, and in the ensuing several years had a total of seven serious stays in the hospital.

 He carefully observed the often chaotic health system and wrote a widely quoted book about it, "The Prostate Health Workbook."
 Newt wanted to call it "How To Get Out of the Hospital Alive" but his editor thought it not serious enough .
 Doctors suggested that the advice given in that book was helpful to anyone navigating the health system, not just cancer patients.
 Newt followed their suggestions and "The Hospital Survivors' Workbook" was born.
-We believe that it is the only patient-centric program that uses multiple safeguards to thwart identity theft.
+We believe that we have the only patient-centric program that uses multiple safeguards to thwart identity theft.

 Joseph Carchedi, MD